LPN Training & Financial Aid for Veterans and Military Service Members

 Transfer of GI Bill

-The Post 9-11 GI Bill allows service members active duty or Selected Reserve, officer or enlisted to transfer allows part of their unused benefits to their spouse or children.
-Once it is determined that transferability is approved beneficiaries apply for them through Veterans Affairs.
-To determine eligibility go to: http://www.defense.gov/home/features/2009/0409_gibill/
+The Post 9-11 GI Bill allows service members on active duty or Selected Reserve, officer or enlisted, to transfer allows part of their unused benefits to their spouse or children.
+Once it is determined that transferability is approved, beneficiaries apply for them through Veterans Affairs.
+To determine eligibility go to: https://www.va.gov/education/transfer-post-9-11-gi-bill-benefits/

 Benefits & Eligibility